Blunderbuss Austrian minister rattles EU's powerful

 “I have been in Austrian national politics for 22 years and you learn how to deal with criticism ... sometimes very invidious criticism,” she told Reuters in a recent interview.
 “You are treated more brutally as a woman than men would be, but I can deal with this.”

-Fekter, who sits on the right of her People’s Party, wants to be remembered for whipping Austria’s finances into shape, reforming taxes and helping to stabilize the euro zone.
+Fekter, who sits on the right of her People’s Party, wants to be remembered for whipping Austria’s finances into shape, reforming taxes and helping to stabilise the euro zone.

 Her straight talk has strengthened Austria’s voice in European politics.
 And with elections due next year she will be a major campaigner for her struggling conservatives, one who is already touted in media as a possible People’s Party leader.